patcha-ranat/local-airflow-k8s-helm/README.md

 ## Introduction

-In this project, we will deploy airflow on Kubernetes (k8s) locally using minikube and helm chart provided officially by Airflow.
-Moreover, we will make our dags, which can be developed locally on your computer, available on the deployed airflow scheduler and webserver in real-time by volume mount.
+This project focuses on deploying Apache Airflow on a local Kubernetes (K8s) environment using Minikube and the official Airflow Helm chart.
+Additionally, it ensures that DAGs, developed locally on your computer, are accessible to the deployed Airflow scheduler and webserver in real-time through volume mounting, utilizing persistent storage using Kubernetes Persistent Volumes (PV) and Persistent Volume Claims (PVC).

 ### What we are gonna do